ipalermo/booksapp/README.md

 ### Caching Strategy and paging
 For time constraints, the app deos not take advantage of the latest Android Paging Architecture Component which helps to implement efficient paging from cache and network.

+### Dependency Injection
+The app uses a simple dependency injection to use fake repository implementations to make ui tests more robust, but ideally in the future [Dagger2](https://github.com/google/dagger) should be used across the app to inject modules without adding tight relations between them.